mytiki/client-library-ios/README.md

 Upon execution, this method returns a unique ID for the receipt, facilitating easy retrieval of the extracted data or referencing it in the [Data Cleanroom](https://mytiki.com/reference/data-cleanrooms).

+### OptIn

+The Improve OptIn feature provides a structured approach to create compelling ffers, present them to users, and manage user decisions efficiently.

+#### Offer Structure

+An OptIn Offer comprises the following components:

+- **Description:** A concise, human-readable overview of the offer.
+- **Rewards:** Incentives offered to users for opting in (e.g., virtual currency, exclusive access, upgrades).
+- **Use Cases:** Scenarios outlining how user data may be utilized.
+The app code can select from predefined options or define custom use cases.
+- **Tags:** Categories specifying the data to be collected.
+The app code can choose from predefined tags or create custom ones.
+- **Permissions:** Device permissions required for opting in (optional).

+#### Presentation Options

+Once an Offer is created, it can be presented to users using custom or pre-built UIs.
+Pre-built UIs offer flexibility through theming options.
+Users can customize the appearance of the Offer, to match the apps visual identity, using a Theme, with attributes such as:

+- Primary text color
+- Secondary text color
+- Primary background color
+- Secondary background color
+- Accent color

+#### Offer Flow

+The Offer Flow outlines the sequential steps necessary for a successful OptIn process, ensuring compliance with privacy standards mandated by app stores.
+It consists of:

+**Permissions Screen:** This initial screen is mandatory if device permissions are requested.
+It ensures compliance with app store regulations regarding protected device permissions.
+Users are prompted to grant necessary permissions based on presented use cases.

+**Offer Screen:** Following permission grants (or if no permissions are required), the Offer Screen is displayed.
+Here, users are informed about the rewards for accepting the offer and how their data will be used.
+Users can accept or deny the offer at this stage.

+User decisions are recorded in a License Record within the TIKI Licensing Infrastructure and can be modified later via the OptIn Settings screen.

+#### Settings Management

+The Settings screen simplifies user management of OptIn decisions.
+Here, users can review past decisions and make changes as needed.
+All license records are automatically updated based on user actions within the settings, including permission states.

+This structured approach to OptIn offer management ensures transparency, compliance, and user control over data usage permissions.

 ## API Reference